cavemandevs/caveman-linux/CODE_OF_CONDUCT.md

 ## What's not allowed

-During Caveman Linux development, we strive to create a diverse experience.
-To achieve this, we've provided a few examples of things that are NOT allowed.
+The Caveman Devs are committed to building a safe and inclusive environment for all developers and community members.
+To ensure a positive experience, we have established the following guidelines that you should read.

 1. **Deliberate intimidation, stalking, following, and leaking personal information**
-	- We ask that you do NOT intimidate, stalk, or follow community members.
-You may NOT use certain technologies, look through commit histories (with the intent to stalk), or track people online.
-We also ask that you do NOT leak personally identifiable information of community members online.
+	- We kindly request that you refrain from engaging in deliberate intimidation, stalking, following, or leaking personal information (doxxing).
+It is very important to respect the privacy and well-being of other developers and community members.

 2. **Sexist, racist, homophobic, transphobic, ableist language or otherwise exclusionary language.**
-	- This includes deliberately referring to someone by a gender that they do not identify with, deadnaming, and/or questioning the legitimacy of an individual's gender identity.
+	- This includes deliberately referring to someone by a gender that they do not identify with, referring to someone by a name they no longer use (deadnaming), and/or questioning the legitimacy of an individual's gender identity.
 This also includes making exclusionary "jokes".
-If you're unsure if a word is derogatory, don't use it.
-Also, we ask that you do NOT look through commit histories with the intent to search for deadnames.
+If you're unsure if a word is offensive, don't use it.
+Also, we advise against looking through commit histories with the intent to search for deadnames.

 3. **Unwelcome sexual attention or behavior that contributes to a sexualized environment.**
-	- We try to keep a pretty clean environment.
-While the usual swear word here and there is allowed (as long as it not directed to anyone), we ask that you do not introduce certain things that contributes to a sexualized environment.
-This includes sexualized comments, jokes or imagery in interactions, communications, presentation materials, and social media posts related to Caveman Software.
+	- Here at the Caveman Linux Repo, we strive to maintain a clean and inclusive environment.
+While we understand that the occasional use of swear words or insults may occur, we kindly ask that sexualized behavior be kept to a minimum.
+This includes making sexualized comments and/or sharing inappropriate jokes or imagery in any form of media related to or affiliated with Caveman Software.

 4. **Violence or threats of violence.**
-	- We ask that you do NOT do acts of violence or do threats of violence.
-This activity is NOT tolerated offline, online, and on official Caveman Software boards.
-This includes incitement of violence toward any individual, including encouraging a person to commit self-harm activities.
+	- We ask that you do NOT engage in acts of violence or make threats of violence.
+This activity is NOT tolerated offline, online, well anywhere actually...
+This includes incitement of violence toward any individual, including encouraging a person to self-harm, or making bomb threats.

 5. **Influencing or encouraging inappropriate behavior.** If you influence or encourage another person to violate the Code of Conduct, you may face the same consequences as if you had violated the Code of Conduct.